Now that you’ve finally bought your first car, what do you do with it? Actually, you’ve got to take a few steps. Here’s exactly what you need to do:

 Running a vehicle with no liability insurance is illegal in most countries.
 And if your car is financed, the lender will usually require full insurance coverage to cover their investment in the event of a total loss.

-If you currently have a auto insurance policy on someone else, or your parents, you can move or apply insurance to your vehicle at the time of delivery.
+If you have an auto insurance policy you can move or apply insurance to your vehicle.
 Even if you don’t have auto insurance right now, you would want to look around before you buy it.
 You will buy a contract that begins on the day you buy the car.

-Many times, dealers will sell you a distance insurance scheme.
-It is particularly valid if you don’t have a big down payment on a vehicle.
+Many times, dealers will try to sell you unnecessary insurance.
+It is particularly true if you don’t put down a big down payment when you purchase your vehicle.

 Remember earlier that we were thinking about depreciation?
 As soon as you get your car off the lot, it’ll be worth less than it is now.
 So if you make a small or no down payment, you may be upside down automatically.
 If you wreck your car while it’s still upside down, your regular car insurance will pay for what the car was worth at the time of the accident.
-That could be less than the overall amount left on your auto loan!
+This could even be less than the total amount due on your auto loan!

-Gap insurance also makes sense if you’re borrowing a longer-term car.
-The longer your term, the slower you ‘re going to pay down the principal of the loan.
+Gap insurance also makes sense if you have a 3 to 5 year loan.
+The longer your term, the slower you’re going to pay down the principal of the loan.
 That means you might be upside down for a longer time.
 (Of course, if you plan to fund your vehicle for more than three or four years, you will first challenge the initial buying price!)

 Also, dealers can sell a void insurance scheme when you close your car.
 But you can also purchase gap insurance independently, either through your regular auto insurance company or as an additional policy.

 Sign Your Car